 Moreover, you can get your chemical peel treatment done in Iran at a decent price.
-With the lower cost of living and a weak currency, the country has become a highly affordable place both for having an exceptional holiday and getting cosmetic procedures.
+With a low cost of living and a weak currency, the country has become a highly affordable place for having an exceptional holiday as well as getting cosmetic procedures.

 How is the chemical peel procedure done in Iran?

 After fixing a date for the procedure, you visit the specialist.
 The dermatologist applies the chemical solution on your skin using a brush or gauze.
 Then, the substance begins to whiten.
 It will be removed after a while and you’ll go home.

 Depending on your skin condition, your doctor may go with either of the three types of chemical peels: superficial, medium, or deep.
 These are explained in the following section.

 See how chemical peeling procedure goes on.

 Superficial or mild peel

 A mild type of acid, usually Alpha-hydroxy acid is used in this type of chemical peel procedure to gently remove the superficial layer of skin and to give it a fresher and brighter appearance.